Juangmz7/Moments-mobile/README.md

   - When joining an event, users are added to a group chat
   - Chat with other participants before, during, and after the event
   - Make it easier to break the ice and coordinate plans

+ ## 🛠️ Tech Stack

+- **Mobile App:** Expo & React Native
+- **Backend API:** Java & Spring Boot
+- **Database:** PostgreSQL
+- **Authentication:** Java-based authentication (e.g. Spring Security / JWT)

+---

+## 🎓 Who Is It For?

+- University and college students
+- Exchange and international students
+- Anyone looking to be more social during their studies

+---

+## 📚 Project Status

+Moments is a school project currently under development.

+---

+## 🙌 Vision

+Our goal is to make student life more social, inclusive, and connected by lowering the barrier to meeting new people and discovering new experiences.

+---

+## 📄 License

+This project was created as part of a school project.

+Licensing details may be updated in the future.